imagej/imagej.github.io/pages/Contributing.md

 description: test description
 ---

+{% include aboutmenu%}
-{% include aboutmenu%}The community encourages discussion about proposed changes on ImageJ's [communication](communication "wikilink") channels.
+The community encourages discussion about proposed changes on ImageJ's [communication](communication "wikilink") channels.
 Submit your ideas\!

 Start on the [forum](forum "wikilink"), searching for discussions related to your contribution to get some context & background.
 It can also be helpful to [search](search "wikilink") for applicable issues and plans across the spectrum of ImageJ resources.
 The ImageJ community believes that [public discussion is important](Philosophy#Open_source "wikilink") so that ideas are exposed to healthy alternate points of view rather than lost.